 Our ability to increase our customer base, achieve broader market adoption and acceptance of our offering, and expand our potential customer and sales pipeline and brand awareness will depend to a significant extent on our ability to expand and improve the productivity and effectiveness of our sales and marketing organization.
 We plan to continue expanding our direct sales force, both domestically and internationally.
 We also plan to dedicate significant resources to sales and marketing programs, including to decrease the time required for our sales personnel to achieve desired productivity levels.
 Historically, newly hired sales personnel have needed several quarters to achieve desired productivity levels.
-While our recent Restructuring Plan is expected to streamline sales and marketing spend, we expect to continue investing significant financial and other resources in our sales and marketing efforts, which will result in increased costs and impact our margins and results of operations.
+While our Restructuring Plan streamlined sales and marketing spend, we expect to continue investing significant financial and other resources in our sales and marketing efforts, which will result in increased costs and impact our margins and results of operations.
 Our revenue growth rate, business, and results of operations have from time to time been harmed and may in the future be harmed if our sales and marketing efforts fail to successfully expand our potential customer and sales pipeline and existing customer engagement with our offering, including through increasing brand awareness, new customer acquisition, and market adoption of our offering, particularly for Confluent Cloud.
 In addition, we may not achieve anticipated revenue growth from investing in our sales force if we are unable to hire, develop, integrate, and retain talented and effective sales personnel, if our new and existing sales personnel, on the whole, are unable to achieve desired productivity levels in a reasonable period of time or at all, or if our sales and marketing programs are not effective.
-Our growth rates, results of operations, business, and financial condition will also be harmed if we do not effectively reorient our sales organization and sales motion for Confluent Cloud in connection with the acceleration of our shift to a consumption-oriented sales model, on a timely basis or at all.
+Our growth rates, results of operations, business, and financial condition will also be harmed if we do not effectively reorient our sales organization and sales motion for Confluent Cloud in connection with our shift to a consumption-oriented sales model, on a timely basis or at all.
 Our efforts in this regard may be disrupted by a variety of factors, including continuing macroeconomic uncertainty and slower than expected ramp time for our sales and marketing organization, and may result in near term headwinds to our growth.
-As part of this strategy, we expect to significantly reorient our sales compensation, marketing engine, and fundamental business metrics around the consumption business model, which may cause friction and attrition in our sales organization related to the transition.
+As part of this strategy, we are significantly reorienting our sales compensation, marketing systems and processes, and fundamental business metrics around the consumption-oriented sales model, which has caused and may continue to cause certain attrition in our sales organization related to the transition.
 These dynamics may be exacerbated by historical turnover within our sales organization, including among senior sales personnel.
-Any such challenges in connection with our shift to a consumption-oriented business model for Confluent Cloud may adversely impact our ability to meet our sales forecasts, cause delays in our sales cycle, result in attrition among our sales personnel, and result in increased costs, any of which would harm our growth, business, results of operations and financial condition.
+Any such challenges in connection with our shift to a consumption-oriented sales model for Confluent Cloud have caused and may continue to cause certain attrition in our sales organization, and may adversely impact our ability to meet our sales forecasts, cause delays in our sales cycle, and result in increased costs, any of which would harm our growth, business, results of operations, and financial condition.